Nisschhal/Motion-Design-Web/excercise1-video/videos.md

 ## 2. Custom Videos: mp4/webm - webm isn't supported by old browser however,

-it is very small in size compared to mp4 so, fast loading. --> Webm can be converted from mp4 ### Example
+---> It is very small in size compared to mp4 so, fast loading. --> Webm can be converted from mp4 ### Example

 ### Example